10 Reasons to Plant (and How to Propagate) the Foxtail Fern

 Last, loosen and pick out twigs from former cuttings to allow areas for new growth.

 If you get more than 10 sprays browning out in one season, you may have to give the plant more water!

 Another technique is grab the spear about halfway down, then going in the opposite direction of the line of growth, snap the spear back with a quick motion.
 It just breaks off at the base.
-This technique leaves no debris to pick out later.
+This technique is especially easy to do if the plant has dried out a couple of weeks.
 It took me a long time to realize I can use this quick motion method.
 Try it on your bush.
 Be sure to wear gloves.